 Step 6.
-Verify that deleted records are recovered to the SQL table database or not.
+Verify that deleted records are back in the SQL table database or not.

 USE Databasename_Copy GO Select * from Table_name

-How to Recover Deleted Data From Table in SQL Server Using SQL Repair Tool
+How to Recover Deleted Data From Table in SQL Server Automatically

 Also, the tool is capable to repair and restore deleted database objects and table records.
 Once the database is recovered users can export the data to live SQL Server database, SQL Server Compatible Script, or CSV file format in a few simple steps.

-To know how to retrieve deleted records in SQL Server, follow the below discussed steps.
+To know how to rollback deleted data in SQL, follow the below-discussed steps.

 Step 1.
 Launch the SQL Recovery Tool and click on the Open to load MDF file.